 -

 Aug 16, 2021: Watching on television, it would have been easy to surmise that some of the sounds coming this weekend from Kauffman Stadium resembled boos.
-The Cardinals took five out of the six games against the Royals this season, with the I-70 Series firmly belonging to the club toward the east.
+(The Cardinals took five out of the six games against the Royals this season in the I-70 Series.)
 Instead, listening ears required nuance.
 They were not boos, but “Noooooooooot.”
+Yes, even on the road.

 That’s been part of the quick ascension of Cardinals outfielder Lars Nootbaar both up the organizational depth chart and into the hearts of those around St. Louis.
 Any time Nootbaar is announced to bat, or when he caps off said at-bat with a hit or makes a play in right field, he’s showered with sounds from the stands.
 It caught Nootbaar off-guard, too.
 He’s the youngest of three kids, so all the nicknames were taken up by the time he got to the age when monikers are typically doled out.
-His brother, Nigel (a former Orioles farmhand), went by “Nige,” and his sister, Nicole, earned the sought-after "Nootie," among other variations.
+His brother, Nigel went by “Nige,” and his sister, Nicole, earned the sought-after "Nootie."

 Nootbaar made two starts in Kansas City in right field in lieu of an injured Dylan Carlson.
 Those represented just the eighth and ninth starts of his career, though he’s been able to be an impactful left-handed option off the bench otherwise.